luckasRanarison/nvim-devdocs/README.md

 - `DevdocsUninstall`: Uninstall documentation, 0-n args.
 - `DevdocsOpen`: Open documentation in a normal buffer, 0 or 1 arg.
 - `DevdocsOpenFloat`: Open documentation in a floating window, 0 or 1 arg.
+- `DevdocsOpenCurrent`: Open documentation for the current filetype in a normal buffer.
+- `DevdocsOpenCurrentFloat`: Open documentation for the current filetype in a floating window.
 - `DevdocsUpdate`: Update documentation, 0-n args.
 - `DevdocsUpdateAll`: Update all documentations.